The International Trade Blog International Sales & Marketing

 - The agreement requires parties to adopt and maintain labor rights recognized by the International Labor Organization, an Annex on Worker Representation in Collective Bargaining in Mexico, and new provisions prohibiting importation of goods produced by forced labor as well as violence against workers exercising their labor rights.
 (See, USMCA Aims to Help Workers with New Labor Provision.)

-- The USMCA also supports Mexico’s historic labor reform, which creates a whole new labor justice system that will be phased in by states through May 1, 2022.
+- The USMCA also supports Mexico’s historic labor reform that creates a whole new labor justice system.

-- In order to stimulate more North American auto production through updated automotive rules of origin, the agreement increases regional value content for passenger vehicles and light trucks from 62.5% to 75%, phased over three years.
+- To stimulate more North American auto production through updated automotive rules of origin, the agreement increased regional value content for passenger vehicles and light trucks from 62.5% to 75%.